An Apology for Money: Instabilities Unknowables

 \subsubsection{Cutbacks in spending}

 Another possibility to get rid of debt is by allocating resources (such as taxes) to pay off debt.
-Despite the fact that these measures are politically difficult to impose, they are also bad for business activities, as they reduce the amount of money available in the economy, and thus foster recession.
+Despite the fact that these measures are politically difficult to impose, they are also bad for business activities, as this decrease of liquidity reduces the amount of money available in the economy and thus might contribute to recession.